LaserWeb/deprecated-LaserWeb1/README.md

 ## Serial baud rate

-Your Marlin based lasercutter should be configured to use a baud rate of 115200, you can set that in Configuration.h for Marlin.
-You can also modify the LaserWeb config.js to change it's speed.
+Your Marlin/Smoothie/Grbl based lasercutter should be configured to use a baud rate of 115200, you can set that in Configuration.h for Marlin.
+If you are running a default Lasersaur, its default baud rate is 57600.
+I would advise changing that in firmware and recompiling (edit config.c in ./src/ and use Lasaurapp to build and upload)

+You can also modify the LaserWeb config.js to change the baud speed to match your machine

 ## Installation Instructions